Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 You find that police levels in New Orleans are now practically back to pre-Katrina levels.

-It's a warning to you, Altamont, about how unsafe it is.
+It's a warning to you, Olamont, about how unsafe it is.

-Now, I've been through three or four hurricanes in my time down in Florida, and I've never seen a National Guard call down now out there.
+Now, I've been through three or four hurricanes in my time down in Florida, and I've never seen a National Guard call down out there, especially 10 months after Hurricane.

 It's generating a lot of reaction.

-Let me first give you the uh results of the poll.
+Let me first give you the results of the poll.

 With the presidential election more than two years away, a CNN poll released Monday suggests that nearly half of Americans would definitely vote against Senator Hillary Rodham Clinton.